OVERVIEW

 The material used for a dental filling is a composite resin that is similar to the shade as the patient’s tooth to match the tooth’s natural appearance.

-Procedure for a Dental Filling
+Signs that you need a Dental Filling

 Diagnostic Records